Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 - [[The Backward-Looking Story – December 18, 2033]]
 ## January 2025

-- [[2025 - Season 1]]: Practicing the Art and Science of Co-Creation.
+- [[2025 - Season 1 - Rising From The Ashes]]: Practicing the Art and Science of Co-Creation.
 ## December 2024

 - Distributing [[The Invitation - 2025 - Season 1]] and Advancing towards **December 18, 2024 Gathering**.